MyAlyce/fitbit-api/readme.md

 ## Subscriptions
 This can't be accessed in the browser since it requires passing in headers that the browser doesn't support.

-Make sure to set up a subscriber endpoint with fitbit were you manage fitbit api app credentials `https://dev.fitbit.com/apps`.
+Make sure to set up subscriber endpoints & list them in fitbit api app credentials `https://dev.fitbit.com/apps`.
 To add this to an existing application use the `[Edit Application Settings]` button.

 For more information: https://dev.fitbit.com/build/reference/web-api/developer-guide/using-subscriptions/